lecbe/flexible-gatsby/content/blog/image-of-esports-player/index.md

 ---
-title: '10 Tips to improve the image of the esports player'
+title: tips to improve the image of the esports player'
 date: 2019-09-12 00:00:00 +0300
 description: I went to the big computer room and got this answer
-img: # Add image post (optional)
 tags: [esports, work, money, mixer, twitch, stream , esportsbetting]
 ---